wn9237/rest_spec/markdowns/api/sitecollection_fromurl.md

 |url|String||

 #### Response
-If successful, this method returns `200, ` response code and [SiteMetadata](../resources/sitemetadata.md) object in the response body.
+If successful, this method returns `200, OK` response code and [SiteMetadata](../resources/sitemetadata.md) object in the response body.